Isomorphism between Hopf algebras for multiple zeta values: Isomorphisms between Hopf algebras for MZVs

 Since $\alpha_1+\cdots+\alpha_k=n$, we have $\Psi_\chi: \Q H_n\longrightarrow \Q H_n$.
 So $\Psi _\chi$ is homogeneous.

-\begin{prop} \mlabel{prop:Psiisomorphism} For a combinatorial Hopf algebra $(\calhd, \shap, \Delta _{\ge 1}, \chi)$, the restriction of the induced combinatorial Hopf algebra homomorphism $\Psi _\chi |_{\Q H_n} $ is upper triangular with respect to the standard basis $H_n$ from the smallest to the largest. \end{prop}
+\begin{prop} \mlabel{prop:Psiisomorphism} For a combinatorial Hopf algebra $(\calhd, \shapb, \Delta _{\ge 1}, \chi)$ and $n\geq 0$, the restriction of the induced combinatorial Hopf algebra homomorphism $\Psi _\chi |_{\Q H_n} $ is upper triangular with respect to the standard basis $H_n$ according to the order in Eq\,\meqref{e:order1}. \end{prop}